 Our attorneys make your privacy our biggest priority.
 There is a good chance we will be able to settle your case before going to trial.
 If going to trial becomes necessary, we will do everything possible to keep your name out of the press.
 We prioritize discretion and attorney client privilege information throughout this whole process.

 I Signed A Non-Disclosure Agreement.
 Do I Have A Case?

 Non-Disclosure Agreements and other “gag orders” are often used to keep victims from talking after they accept a settlement for an STD claim, particularly when their claim is against a high profile individual.
 However, the enforceability of an NDA is highly complicated and needs to be carefully evaluated by a seasoned legal professional.

 Is It Worth Pursuing My Claim When It Seems Like So Many Walk Free?

 We have a reputation of success in handling cases.
 Know that we operate on a contingency fee basis, which means you don’t pay us a dime unless we win money for you.
 So there is no financial risk or barrier to pursuing your rights.

 The most important thing to keep in mind before this process is that you’re worth it.
 You deserve to have your rights protected, and your sexual partner deserves to pay for acting negligent and transmitting an infection that could have been prevented.

-At Tompkins Selph & Associates we fight for each and every one of our clients with discretion and respect.
+We fight for each and every one of our clients with discretion and respect.
 Call us today at (614)-453-0971 to find out how we can assist you today.